Spinnerbaits in the Fall: Speed Is Key

-Fishing Spinnerbaits in the fall creates an epic bite Dropping water temperatures make bass more aggressive The fall transition begins slowly, but with the first few cold fronts comes drastically colder air—and big changes in water temps.
+Dropping Water Temps Increase Bass Aggression The fall transition begins slowly, but with the first few cold fronts comes drastically colder air—and big changes in water temps.
 Strong cold fronts will drop the water temperature very rapidly—sometimes as much as 5-10 degrees overnight.
-This plunge...
+This plunge into the low to mid 50’s will often make shallow...

 The fall transition begins slowly, but with the first few cold fronts comes drastically colder air—and big changes in water temps.